deity-io/falcon-platform-docs/docs/platform/payments/falcon-payments/integration.md

 In this example below we display a simple line of text informing the customer they'll be redirected to complete the payment.

-It's impoertant that the `pay` method is passed to the children of `Payment`.
+It's important that the `pay` method is passed to the children of `Payment`.

 ```js
 import React, { useCallback } from 'react';